-The engine is already equipped with M 16, 25 mm deep threaded holes in the lower part of the baseframe.
+The engine is already equipped with M 16, 25 mm deep threaded holes with the earthing symbol in the engine foot.

 If the engine is resiliently mounted it is important to use flexible conductors.

 In case of using welding equipment it is important to earth the welding equipment close to the welding area (the distance should not exceed 10 m).